 32-3228.
 Informed consent; breast implant surgery; requirements; unprofessional conduct; work group; definition

-A. Beginning January 1, 2022, before performing breast implant surgery, a physician who is licensed pursuant to chapter 13 or 17 of this title must provide the patient with the following, in writing or in an electronic format, based on the information that is then generally available to physicians who perform breast implant surgery:
+A. Before performing breast implant surgery, a physician who is licensed pursuant to chapter 13 or 17 of this title must provide the patient with the following, in writing or in an electronic format, based on the information that is then generally available to physicians who perform breast implant surgery:

 1. A description of the risks of breast implants and of the surgical procedures used in breast implant surgery.